Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Methodology

 As the first component, \halufuzz generates diverse response samples through prompt variations and multi-model sampling to expose hallucinations that may be consistent within a single model but inconsistent across different architectures or prompt formulations.

 The system applies a set of variations $V = \{v_1, v_2, \ldots, v_{|V|}\}$ to generate prompt variants $\{v_1(p), v_2(p), \ldots, v_{|V|}(p)\}$.
-These variations include syntactic transformations (rephrasing, expansion) and semantic modifications (chain-of-thought prompting, question decomposition) designed to elicit varied reasoning patterns while preserving the original information requirements.\footnote{Prompt variations are detailed in Appendix~\ref{app:mutators}.}
+These variations include syntactic transformations (rephrasing, expansion) and semantic modifications (chain-of-thought prompting, question decomposition) designed to elicit varied reasoning patterns while preserving the original information requirements (Appendix~\ref{app:mutators}).

 The system then collects $|S|$ responses by prompting different sampler models in $M$ with different variants from $V$ to create the sample set $S = \{s_1, s_2, \ldots, s_{|S|}\}$.
 Each sample $s_i \in S$ is generated by randomly selecting a prompt variant $v_i \in V$ and sampler model $m_i \in M$.
 This cross-model sampling strategy captures architectural differences in reasoning patterns, knowledge representation, and potential systematic biases that single-model approaches cannot detect.